 I use a variety of birdbaths in my yard.
 Some I’ve purchased and some are homemade.
 I’ve been using a simple plastic saucer on the ground as a birdbath in a bed in my front yard for years.
 It works fine and is popular with a variety of birds.
 I did find I needed to surround it with a thick pine cone barrier to keep neighborhood cats from laying in wait for birds coming to the birdbath.
 Being on the ground, it does also tend to collect leaves and so need cleaning more frequently.
 But it is very cheap and easy.

 But this year I decided to change things up.
 A bush at one end of the bed had died back a bit, leaving an empty space that looked odd.
 My husband suggested filling the space with a birdbath and who can argue with that?

 I did consider getting another Studio M birdbath like the one I use in our backyard which I absolutely love.
 It is a wonderful birdbath.
 It is sturdy, relatively easy to set up and super easy to refill and keep clean.
 But as much as I love it, I couldn’t settle on a design I liked for this particular spot at the front of the house.
 These birdbaths also sell for $200 and price was a consideration.

-So I headed to my local bird store which has been gradually reopening in recent weeks.
-Their spring birdbath selection was great (and currently on sale.)
+So I headed to my local bird store.
+Their spring birdbath selection was great and also on sale.
 I especially loved two gorgeous granite birdbaths.
 But while granite is pretty and you can even use it in the winter, these were each several hundred dollars and heavy.
 Sigh.